Golf tips and expert instruction, golf club reviews and the latest golf equipment.

-Power & Swing Speed
+Power & swing speed

-1 In trying to hit it further, many golfers start moving too much laterally – off the ball on the backswing and then towards the target through impact causing them to hit down on the ball more and slice it.
+1. In trying to hit it further, many golfers start moving too much laterally – off the ball on the driver backswing and then towards the target through impact causing them to hit down on the ball more and slice it.
 In a bid to hit it harder and further, they end up hitting it shorter.

-2 There are a few things you can do at set-up to help generate a little more speed without losing control of your striking.
+2. There are a few things you can do at set-up to help generate a little more speed without losing control of your striking.
 You need a nice wide base with the ball just inside your left heel and your toes fractionally turned out to help you rotate your hips and make a full turn.

-3 The key is to make sure you’re winding up behind the golf ball rather than moving off it.
+3. The key is to make sure you’re winding up behind the golf ball rather than moving off it.
 The body should stay centred around.
 Turning your toes out gives you the bigger range of movement needed in the hips and shoulders for the big wind-up.

-4 It’s all about more rotation rather than necessarily more effort.
+4. It’s all about more rotation rather than necessarily more effort.
 The biggest driving mistake here is feeling like you’re doing things faster.
 All you’re doing by turning your toes out is freeing up your knees and hips to complete a full turn and, as result of that, you will then produce more speed through impact.

-Slices & Hooks
+Slices & hooks

-2 Those who have the club too much in the palm in the left hand have a weak grip and will tend to slice the ball.
-The first problem is that it gets you leaning a little too much towards the target at set-up causing you to cut across the on the golf ball.
+2. Those who have the club too much in the palm in the left hand have a weak golf grip and will tend to slice the ball.
+The first problem is that it gets you leaning a little too much towards the target at set-up causing you to cut across the golf ball.
 It also causes the clubface to open up too much on the way back, so you approach the ball from outside the line with the face wide open – the perfect recipe for a slice.

-3 Those who have an excessively strong grip tend to hook the ball.
+3. Those who have an excessively strong golf grip tend to hook the ball.
 Strong doesn’t mean gripping too hard but having your left hand too much on top so all four knuckles are showing.
 As a result of this, there won’t be much loft on the club at the top of the swing, with the clubface too closed.
 The compensations required on the downswing to get the ball up in the air typically lead to a lot of leaning back, which is going to cause a hook.